oblik-io/browser-tools/README.md

+> **⚠️ DEPRECATED**: This repository has been moved to [badlogic/agent-tools](https://github.com/badlogic/agent-tools).
+Please use that repository instead.

+---

 # Browser Tools

 Chrome DevTools Protocol tools for agent-assisted web automation.
 These tools connect to Chrome running on `:9222` with remote debugging enabled.